 Restoration of a competitive market is essential.
 It creates better value for the health care expense dollar whenever the citizen chooses to spend it.
 Since government does not take any tax out of these earned dollars, there can be no wealth transfer from one economic group to another as a result of untaxed health care dollars.
 An untaxed dollar will purchase the same amount of goods or services, regardless of the individual earner’s tax bracket.

 Regional monopolies are developing as a result of third-party control of the payment system.
-When states mandate specific benefits and require coverage for specific providers, insurers lack the ability to design and market innovative policies at affordable prices.
+When states mandate specific benefits, insurers lack the ability to design and market innovative policies at affordable prices.
 Without a mandate, plans that have universal application and are not tied to a network of providers will emerge.
 Innovative providers will create products, and services will be offered outside the third-party payment system.
 This will create the needed market competition that will moderate total cost by eliminating unneeded overhead and overuse of services.

-Harvard economist Arnold Kling, in his book The Crisis of Abundance, makes the generalized statement in his concluding remarks that in a truly cost-effective medical market, about half of all medical expenses would be paid for directly, and about half with benefit dollars provided by insurance.
-This suggests that routine, diagnostic, and preventive services are most economically purchased directly from the individual’s UHA when a competitive market exists.
+Harvard economist Arnold Kling, in his book The Crisis of Abundance, makes the generalized statement in his concluding remarks that in a truly cost-effective medical market, about half of all medical expenses would be paid for directly, at the time of service and about half with benefit dollars provided by insurance.
+This suggests that routine, diagnostic, and preventive services would be most economically purchased directly from the individual’s HFA .

 Major unwanted and unanticipated needs are what we should insure against.
-This is essentially how insurance worked more than 50 years ago, when what was considered to be the best health care system in the world consumed only 4.7% of GDP.
-After those who earn the money lost control over how it is spent in the medical marketplace, medical costs started increasing at a rate that is now more than three times the rate of inflation.
-Medical expenditures now consume 17% of GDP, and many experts predict that the amount could rise to 20%.
+This is essentially how insurance worked more than 70 years ago, when what was considered to be the best health care system in the world consumed less than 4.7 percent of GDP.
+After those who earn the money lost control over how it is spent in the medical marketplace, medical costs started increasing at a rate that is now four times the rate of inflation.
+Medical expenditures now consume 19% of GDP, and that amount will soon rise to 20 percent.

-Citizens, not the state, are sovereign over their own bodies, their rights and freedom of choice in medical care should be restored to the degree that they accept the responsibility for providing for their own needs The 180-Degree Approach would restore individual rights and freedom, while reducing costly over-insurance and overutilization of services.
+Citizens, not the state, are sovereign over their own bodies, their rights and freedom of choice in medical care should be restored to the degree that they accept the responsibility for providing for their own needs The Common Sense Approach would restore individual rights and freedom, while reducing costly over-insurance and overutilization of services.
 It would treat all health care expenditures alike under the tax code, thus restoring a competitive marketplace.
 The health care debate has never been about health care per se.
 It is about who will control the money spent on health care, government, corporations or our citizens who earn the money?
-Restoring primary control over how responsible citizens utilize ther earned health care dollars, with an UHA, will create opportunities for “cash only” practices, the most cost effective model for delivering needed services, to compete for support.
+Restoring primary control over how responsible citizens utilize ther earned health care dollars, with an HFA, will create opportunities for “cash only” and other cost effective practice models to compete for support.
 This will help to preserve the “private practice” of medicine and dentistry in America!